 - To understand the culture of the countries in which the language is spoken.

-For More details on our use of the Rising Stars scheme, please click here.
+For More details on our scheme of work click here.

 If you have any other queries about our school curriculum, please feel free to arrange a meeting with your child's teacher.
 You may do this by clicking here.